Gathoni Wa Muchomba

-Peninnah Gathoni Muchomba popularly known as Gathoni Wa Mucomba is Kenyan entrepreneur and politician.
-She is the Kiambu County Women representative in the bicameral Kenyan parliament and a member of the ruling political party, Jubilee Party of Kenya.
-She vied and won the Kiambu women representative post in the 2017 General election.
-Gathoni garnered 922,829 votes from Kiambu county constituents becoming the third highest candidate with the majority votes after President Uhuru Kenyatta and the former Prime Minister Raila Odinga.
+Peninnah Gathoni Muchomba, also popularly known as Gathoni Wa Muchomba, is a Kenyan journalist, entrepreneur and politician.
+She is the Member of Parliament for Githunguri Constituency in the bicameral Kenyan parliament since 2022 and a member of the ruling party, the UDA.

+She previously vied for and won the Kiambu Women Representative parliamentary post in the 2017 General election.
+She garnered 922,829 votes from Kiambu county constituents, making her the third candidate to receive over 0.9 million votes in that election behind Uhuru Kenyatta, the president and Raila Odinga, the presidential runner-up.

 Early life and education

-Gathoni Wa Mucomba was born in 1975 in Komothai ward, Githunguri constituency in Kiambu County which is in Central Province of Kenya.
-She performed exemplary well in her primary education emerging as the top student in her district.
-A good samaritan helped enroll her at one of Kenya's public schools, Precious Blood Secondary school in Riruta, Kiambu County after he volunteered to pay her school fees.
-Gathoni later joined Makuyu secondary school in Muranga County where she worked as an untrained teacher.
+Gathoni Wa Muchomba was born in 1975 in Komothai Ward, Githunguri Constituency in Kiambu County of Kenya.
+She performed exemplarily well in her primary education emerging as the top student in her district.
+A good Samaritan volunteered to pay her school fees and helped enroll her at Precious Blood Secondary School in Riruta, Kiambu County, a public school.
+Gathoni later joined Makuyu Secondary School in Muranga County, where she worked as an untrained teacher.
+She subsequently entered the University of Nairobi where she obtained a degree of Bachelor of Education.
+Later she graduated with a postgraduate Master's Degree in Communication from the same University.

-She later joined University of Nairobi where she took a bachelor's degree in education.
-While still at the university, she got a job at KBC radioKameme FM where she hosted an agricultural program.
-Gathoni was later recruited by Inooro FM where she hosted a popular breakfast show which ranked top among Kikuyu radio shows.
-She was popularly known as the 'Queen of vernacular radio.'

 Career

 Business

-She is the founder and managing director of a vernacular digital Kikuyu television station called Utugi TV that targets farmers in Kenya.
+While still a student at university, she got a job at Kameme FM where she hosted an agricultural program.
+Gathoni was later recruited by Inooro FM where she hosted a popular breakfast show which ranked top among Kikuyu radio shows.
+She was popularly known as the Queen of Vernacular Radio.
+She is the founder and managing director of a vernacular digital Kikuyu television station called Utugi Television, that targets farmers in Kenya.